Cherokee heritage groups: Individual recognition

 While it is true that some Cherokee avoided enrollment, in those cases they almost always married into non-Native families and assimilated.
 Within a generation or two, their descendants were culturally non-Native, and remain so today.

-Some heritage groups are formed by those who rally around a cause such as "Save Kituwah", language preservation,Cherokees of California, "a 501C-3 non-profit tribal organization incorporated in 1975", Cherokees of California website, accessed 1 March 2010 or to maintain cultural art forms such as basket weaving.
+Some heritage groups are formed by those who rally around a cause such as "Save Kituwah", language preservation, or to maintain cultural art forms such as basket weaving.
 Both the Eastern and Western Cherokee have master teachers in these art forms with large followings.
-The rise of Social Media has helped connect individuals with interests in genealogy and heritage, while white members of "I am Cherokee and I can prove it" meet only on Facebook and have "virtual hog fries".
+The rise of Social Media has helped connect individuals with interests in genealogy and heritage.

 Tribal recognition

 Heritage groups of all these types have sometimes sought recognition as Cherokee tribes.
 Cherokee Nation spokesman Mike Miller has said that the heritage groups who want to study actual Cherokee language and culture should be encouraged, "but the problem is when you have [unrecognized] groups that call themselves 'nation,' or 'band,' or 'tribe,' because that implies governance."

 Many of the heritage groups are controversial for their attempts to gain economically through their (usually false) claims to be Cherokee, a claim which is disputed by two of the federally recognized Tribes, who assert themselves as the only groups having the legal right to present themselves as Cherokee Indian Tribes.